emqx/emqx-docs/en_US/observability/metrics-and-stats.md

 ## Request Monitoring Status via REST API

-You can also get the metrics and statistics through the [API Docs](https://docs.emqx.com/en/enterprise/v5.0/admin/api-docs.html).
+You can also get the metrics and statistics through the API.
 Click **Metrics** on the left navigation menu on the UI to execute this API request.
 For how to work with EMQX API, see [REST API](../admin/api.md).

 <img src="./assets/metrics-api-doc.png" alt="metrics-api-doc" style="zoom:35%;" />

-## Obtain Monitoring Status via System Topics
+## Get Monitoring Status via System Topics

 EMQX periodically publishes messages about the running status, message statistics, and client online and offline events through system topics.
 Clients can subscribe to system topics by adding the prefix `$SYS/` before the topic name.
 For more information on different types of system topics, see [System Topic](./mqtt-system-topics.md).